gillohner/eventky/README.md

 # Eventky

+__⚠️ This project is under active development.
+Breaking changes may occur.__

-A calendar and event management platform built with Next.js and Pubky authentication.
+A calendar and event management platform built with Next.js and Pubky Core.

-## Features

-- 🔐 **Pubky Authentication** - Decentralized authentication with recovery file and QR code support
-- 📅 **Calendar Management** - Personal calendar view and management
-- 🎉 **Event Discovery** - Browse and create events
-- 👤 **Profile Integration** - Read user profiles from pubky.app
-- 🎨 **Modern UI** - Built with Shadcn UI and Tailwind CSS v4

 ## Getting Started